 GENERAL ADMISSIONS INFORMATION

-Admit a degree-seeking student whose application is complete and who meets all admission standards of the specific graduate program.
-All regular graduate students are assigned a program advisor, and the program advisor must approve all programs of study.
+Admit: a degree-seeking student whose application is complete and meets all admission standards of the specific graduate program.

 Admit on probation: a degree-seeking student who does not fully meet the admission requirements of the specific college or program to which he/she has applied.
-A probationary student may be recommended for regular student status by the graduate advisor upon completing two graduate courses at Roosevelt University with grades of B or higher and a cumulative grade point average of 3.0 on a 4.0 scale, provided the student has met program requirements for continued enrollment.
+A probationary student may be accepted by the graduate program director with the expectation of completing specific courses at Roosevelt University with grades of B or higher and a cumulative grade point average of 3.0.
+If the student meets the program requirements and the probationary terms and condition they will continue with unrestricted enrollment.
 Some colleges do not accept probationary students.
-Check individual college admission requirements for details.
+Consult with the graduate admission staff for requirements for details.

 A student pursuing a graduate degree at another college or university may be admitted to do a limited amount of graduate work at Roosevelt upon the written recommendation of the home institution's dean.